Inshallhack/Write-ups/34C3-2017/pizzagate/README.md

 flagisinrootinthefileflag:x:1000:1000::/home/flagisinrootinthefileflag:
 ```

-I modify the request to get `/flag` instead of `/etc/passwd`, and voila!
+I modify the request to get `/flag` instead of `/etc/passwd`, and voilà!

 **Flag: 34C3_congratZ_you_know_owasp_and_are_in_the_illumi4nti**